 Soundbars provide a simple, effective, and when compared to the cost of surround sound systems, relatively inexpensive way to take your home theater rig to the next level.
 Obviously, these gadgets need to sound good to be worthy of the coveted shelf space below your TV, but there are a number of different attributes that differentiate one model from another.
 Our scores are based on 10 hands-on tests that range from sound quality to ease of use and installation, all the way through the design and style.

 Based on our testing, soundbars certainly provide better and better sound quality the more you spend (case in point: the Sonos Playbar).
 However, there are still good deals to be found.
 For instance, the Sonos Beam costs nearly half as much as the Playbar and only sounds slightly less amazing.
 The $200 Yamaha YAS-108 also delivers surprisingly good sound.
-At the low end of the price spectrum, the TaoTronics TT-SK15 offers a nice upgrade from built-in TV speakers for less than $100.
+At the low end of the price spectrum, the AmazonBasics 2.1 Channel offers a decent upgrade from built-in TV speakers for $100.

 Perhaps unsurprisingly to fans of the brand, the Sonos Playbar was the top dog in our sound quality testing, earning a perfect 10 out of 10.
 This device produced incredibly rich and clear sound, seemingly upping the stakes of every Hollywood car chase sequence and space shuttle launch that we watched.
 It couldn't quite match the bass power of models with external subwoofers but had great punch when compared to other integrated subwoofer models.
 Though its bass wasn't the most powerful, its clarity and wide dynamic range still created a well-rounded sound with impressive depth.